kraken-hpc/kraken/examples/vbox-uroot/README.md

 - Make sure Go is installed on the *Linux* side.
 - Make sure VirtualBox is installed on the *Windows* side.
 - Make sure Vagrant is installed on the *Linux* side.
-- Make sure Ansible is installed on the *Linux* side.
 - Make sure your WSL is configured to use the "metadata" option on DrvFs.
 For details, see:
     - https://devblogs.microsoft.com/commandline/chmod-chown-wsl-improvements/
     - https://devblogs.microsoft.com/commandline/automatically-configuring-wsl/